lordmilko/PrtgAPI/README.md

 ## Compilation

 PrtgAPI requires Visual Studio 2015.
-If you wish to run any unit tests, ensure *Test -> Test Settings -> Keep Test Execution Engine Running* is unticked to prevent the PowerShell tests from locking the assemblies (preventing recompilation or moving the files somewhere else)
+If you wish to run any unit tests, ensure *Test -> Test Settings -> Keep Test Execution Engine Running* is unticked to prevent the PowerShell tests from locking the assemblies (preventing recompilation or moving the files somewhere else).

+If you wish to run unit tests, it is advised to group the tests by **Project** in *Test Explorer* to separate unit tests from integration tests.

+If you wish to run integration tests, it is recommended to create a separate server for integration testing.
+To configure PrtgAPI for integration testing against your server, please specify values for all fields listed in `PrtgAPI.Tests.IntegrationTests\Settings.cs`.

 ## Usage (C#)
 All actions in PrtgAPI revolve around a core class: `PrtgClient`